- Mikki was threading lengths of string between four wooden pegs to mark out her chosen plot when the minibus arrived, half an hour later.

 - As McEvoy increased his ride's pace, the nine-strong field began to string out and Fallon in third place looked well-placed to mount a challenge.

-- Be nervous or tense: I often felt strung out by daily stressesMás ejemplos en oraciones
+- (be strung out)3.2 Be nervous or tense: I often felt strung out by daily stressesMás ejemplos en oraciones

 - Of this ‘boyfriend’ group, there is a sub-group that is doubly nervous and strung out!